Moodar Koodam

 Moodar Koodam is a 2013 Indian Tamil language action comedy film written, produced and directed by Naveen.
 The film stars the director himself alongside Sendrayan, Kuberan, and Rajaj in lead roles.
 Oviya, Anupama Kumar, Jayaprakash, Five Star Krishna, and Uday Mahesh play other pivotal roles.
-The film was produced by director Naveen himself under the "White Shadows Productions" banner with Pandiraj releasing the movie through his Pasanga Productions.
+The film was produced by director Naveen himself under the "White Shadows Productions" banner with Pandiraj through his Pasanga Productions.
 The music is by Natarajan Sankaran.
-This film received positive reviews.
+The film was released on 13 September 2013.

 Plot

 Naveen, Sendrayan, Kuberan, and Vellaichami aka White are four men who are trapped in a cycle of poverty.
 The story begins with a meeting between them in a police station where they are held in connection with a theft case.
 Disillusioned with society and their place in it, they plan to burgle the mansion of White's treacherous uncle Bhaktavatsalam, whom they believe has left town with his family to go on a pilgrimage.
 Instead, as the four men plan to break into Bhaktavatsalam's residence, they discover that the family is still inside the house.
 Thereafter, the criminals take Bhaktavatsalam and his entire family hostage.
 What follows is a bizarre and comical hostage situation.
 At one point, the home intruders even force their hostages, including Bhaktavatsalam, his wife Mandothari, and his grown daughter, Karpagavalli to stand upside down on their heads.
 Soon, a variety of characters congregate to the house, and the four bandits get involved in a quagmire involving moneylenders, enforcers and the mafia.